 More than 75% of all Germans (over 14 years of age) use the internet in some way.
-Of these, more than 75% are registered on at least one social network and spend around a quarter of all their online-time on these networks.
-For most people, especially the younger generation, the Internet today is synonymous with social networks with over 90% of 14 to 29 year olds registered on them.
-The most popular networks listed according to their number of users are:
+As a rule, more than 75% of these are registered on at least one social media network and spend around a quarter of all their online-time on these networks.
+Besides for most people, especially the younger generation, the internet today is synonymous with social networks with over 90% of 14 to 29 year olds registered on them.
+Furthermore, the most popular networks listed according to their number of users are:

 - Facebook (more than 20 million German users in July 2012)

-The reasons for using social networks range from communication with friends and the possibility of contacting old and potential new friends, to an interest in what others are doing, and to be reminded about birthdays.
+People use social networks for different reasons.
+Some use them to communicate with friends and to possibly contact old and potential new friends.
+In contrast, others use them to observe what others are doing and to be reminded about birthdays.

-The most influential driver for the use of social media can be seen in areas where external business communication is important, such as marketing, public relations or advertising.
-The goals of SM usage can be very different:
+One of the most influential driver for the use of social media can be seen in areas where external business communication is important, such as marketing, public relations or advertising.
+Consequently, the goals of SM usage can be very different:

 - Increased awareness of the company/trade mark